Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 |Authorized|`Authorization: Bearer <token>`|
 |Non-authorized|`X-Api-Key: <api-key>`|

-In case the proper headers are not sent, then there are no authentication details available and the a status error code `403 Forbidden` is returned.
+In case the proper headers are not sent, then there are no authentication details available and a status error code `403 Forbidden` is returned.

 <div class="rule" id="api-52">
   <p class="rulelab"><strong>API-52</strong>: Use OAuth 2.0 for authorization with rights delegation</p>